t0rakka/mango/docs/setup.md

 ## Background

-A long time ago MANGO was self-contained source tree where all external libraries were vendored, which means the source code was included.
+A long time ago MANGO was self-contained source tree where all external libraries were included for maximum comfort.
 You clone the repo and compile.
 This is not the way anymore because it means a lot of maintenance work encumbers the developer.
 The external libraries will be installed by package managers and this varies between platforms, the methods we document below are not the only ones but should get you going.

 The external libraries are divided into three categories: REQUIRED libraries MUST be installed.
 OPTIONAL libraries can be disabled by the build script options and they are also disabled if the libraries cannot be found.
 The EXAMPLE libraries must be installed if examples are going to be compiled (image codec benchmarks specifically).